14 Tips For Beautiful Blooming Rhododendrons This Season

 - 15 Final Thoughts

 Plant Several Varieties

 The best way to fill your garden with rhododendrons all season long is to add rhododendrons that bloom at various times.
-There are rhododendron species and varieties that can bloom from January through August, even though peak blooms usually happen from March through May.
+There are rhododendron varieties that can bloom from January through August, even though peak blooms usually happen from March through May.